Alicia Sacramone

 Alicia Marie Sacramone Quinn (/ˌsækrəˈmoʊni/; born December 3, 1987) is a retired American artistic gymnast.
-She won a silver medal with the United States team at the 2008 Summer Olympics and is the 2005 World Champion on floor exercise and the 2010 World Champion on the vault.
+She won a silver medal with the United States team at the 2008 Summer Olympics and was the 2005 World Champion on floor exercise and the 2010 World Champion on the vault.
 With a total of eleven World Championship and Olympic medals, Sacramone is the fourth most decorated U.S. female gymnast, behind Simone Biles (41), Shannon Miller (16), and Nastia Liukin (14).

 Early years

 Sacramone was born in Boston on December 3, 1987, to parents Fred, an orthodontist, and Gail Sacramone, a hairstylist and salon owner.
 She is of Italian descent and has an older brother, Jonathan.
 She graduated from Winchester High School in 2006.

 She began studying dance at the age of five and started gymnastics three years later, in 1996.
 She trained with Mihai and Silvia Brestyan at a club called Gymnastics and More, and followed them when they opened their own facility in Ashland, Massachusetts.
 The Brestyans served as Sacramone's coaches for the rest of her career.

 Sacramone began competing at the elite level in 2002 and made the national team for the first time in 2003.